 Jadan health program& Health Card for Children

 In December 2009 started the JADAN HEALTH PROGRAM.
-In this program the children of the Jadan school are instructed about ways to maintain good health.
-The first lecture was aboutdental hygiene.
+In this program, the children of the Jadan school are instructed about ways to maintain good health.
+The first lecture was about dental hygiene.
 It was followed by the topic - "What is healthy vegetarian food".
-The children and the teacher accepted the program with lot of joy!
+The children and the teacher accepted the program with a lot of joy!
 And some of them had for the first time a toothbrush in their hands.

 - First session: general health check-up by general practitioner, blood group test, hemoglobin test

 - Second session: eye and dental check-up by specialists, vaccination control